 Approval

-If the above consideration indicates that approval is appropriate, the registrant is notified electronically within one week that the request has been granted.
-If additional information is required to approve the request, registrants will be contacted.
+If the above consideration indicates that approval is appropriate, the occupational therapist is notified electronically within one week that the request has been granted.
 If an extension is granted, QA staff will monitor the completion of the annual requirements.